jewelshkjony/fast-cli/README.md

 2. The installation is successful.
 You're now good to use the FAST CLI.

 ## Release Notes
+**1.1.2:**
+- No more need to declare the category attribute on the @SimpleProperty annotation.

 **1.1.1:**
 - Colorful logs added on prints.
 - A minor bug is fixed.